 With this support, organisations will finally be able to enrol devices knowing every API made for the device will be supported from day one, irrespective of the EMM.
 It’s an incredibly powerful solution to an age-old problem.

 EMMs will need to support OEMConfig, by which that means adapting their interfaces to support the OEMConfig layout/design, however this should be a trivial task.
 After this, they may instead focus budget, time and resource on improving the core EMM solution rather than thinking about the next set of APIs that need to be implemented.
-There will always be some degree of API implementation with things like Android Enterprise, iOS or Windows version upgrades, but in terms of per-OEM?
+There will always be some degree of API implementation with things like Android Enterprise, iOS or Windows following version upgrades, but in terms of per-OEM?
 No more.

 What OEMConfig won’t fix is the fragmentation of management capabilities across OEMs as time goes by.
 While it’s not a major problem today, and probably won’t be a show-stopper in future since all OEMs will support the base Android Enterprise APIs (and that’s all many orgs will need), it’s certainly something to be keeping an eye on.